sybila/BCSgen/README.md

  where
  * bound (Interger) - indicates maximal bound of the model
  * memoization (True/False) - True if you want to apply memoization during computation
- * parallel<sup>1</sup> (True/False) - True if you want to apply parallel cumputing
+ * parallel<sup>2</sup> (True/False) - True if you want to apply parallel cumputing

 > in Example directory, there are several models, to run them just use 'python example.py'

 ## Explicit Reaction network generator

-To generate reaction network explicitely, use following insturctions:
+To generate reaction network explicitely, use following instructions:

 in Model directory, run the script reaction_network.py with the following parameters:
 * input vertices - from State space generator